-RESOLVED: THAT the press and public be excluded from the proceedings of the Cabinet during consideration of Exempt items 15 - 16 on the agenda on the grounds that it is likely, in the view of the nature of the business to be transacted, that were members of the public to be present, there would be
+RESOLVED: THAT the press and public be excluded from the proceedings of the Cabinet during consideration of Exempt items 15 - 16 on the agenda on the grounds that it is likely, in the view of the nature of the business to be transacted, that were members of the public to be present, there would be disclosure of exempt information as defined in paragraphs 1 and 2 of Schedule 12A to the Local Government Act 1972 as amended.

-22 CE S293 Children's Centres Childcare Consultation - Exempt Appendix

-22.1 The Cabinet agreed that no further consideration of the exempt appendices in relation to agenda item 11 was required.

-23 F S297 Hackney Light and Power Residential Solar PV Pilot - Exempt Appendices

-23.1 The Cabinet agreed that no further consideration of the exempt appendices in relation to agenda item 17 was required.

-24 Urgent Exempt Business

-24.1 There were no new exempt items for consideration.
+- 22 CE S293 Children's Centres Childcare Consultation Exempt Appendix - 22.1 The Cabinet agreed that no further consideration of the exempt appendix in relation to agenda item 11 was required. - 23 F S297 Hackney Light and Power Residential Solar PV Pilot Exempt Appendices - 23.1 The Cabinet agreed that no further consideration of the exempt appendices in relation to agenda item 17 was required. - 24 Urgent Exempt Business - 24.1 There were no new exempt items for consideration.